jaraco/jaraco.mongodb/README.rst

 About
 -----

-**mongooplog-alt** is the Python remake of `official mongooplog utility`_ (shipped with MongoDB starting from version 3.2.0).
+**mongooplog-alt** is the Python remake of `official mongooplog utility`_, shipped with MongoDB starting from version 2.2.0.
 It reads oplog of a remote server, and applies operations to the local server.
-This can be used to keep independed replica set loosly synced (sort of one way replication), and may be useful in various backup and migration scenarios.
+This can be used to keep independed replica set loosly synced in a sort of one way replication, and may be useful in various backup and migration scenarios.

 ``mongooplog-alt`` implements basic functionality of the official utility and adds following features: